 Though the black rat was once more common, its range today is relatively limited — and quickly disappearing from old port cities.
 The brown rat, however, is a much wider-spread animal, and both are considered pests.

 Both species are nocturnal animals that feed during the night.
-They also have fairly rapacious appetites for their size (the black rat being 12 to 18 cm, weighing 75 to 230 grams, the brown rat is 15 to 28 cm long and weighs 140 to 500 grams), and can eat up to 50 grams of food a day.
+They also have fairly rapacious appetites for their size (the black rat being 12 to 18 cm, weighing 75 to 230 grams, and the brown rat being 15 to 28 cm long and weighing 140 to 500 grams), and can eat up to 50 grams of food a day.

 During the day, rats like to sleep in their burrows or nests.
 They are likely to be most active in the periods roughly 30 minutes before dawn and 30 minutes after sundown.
 Rats usually forage in areas about 100 to 300 feet away from their nests each night.

 Both species of rats tend to build their nests in or near places that are warm and have plenty of nearby food.
 As far as brown rats are concerned, they will build their nests in sewers, under roofs, right beneath house walls, under floorboards, under sheds, or in places of high brush, log, or leaf cover.

 Although their preferred food is grain, rats are impartial eaters.
 They will eat almost anything: vegetables, nuts, meat, seeds, milk, candy, leather, fur, dog feces, pet foods, poultry, fruit, carrion, eggs, soap, bird seed, garbage, grass seeds, spoiled foods, compost foods, and fresh human foods.